UK and EU cow numbers

 - Last year, the UK accounted for 8.3% of the total EU-28 dairy cow population, at 1.9 million head.
 This was 9,000 cow less (0.5%) than in the previous year.

-Different methods are used for calculating cow numbers in the UK.
-Cattle Tracing System (CTS) data has been used by Scotland since 2006, in England since 2005 and in Wales since 2004.
+Please note, different methods are used for calculating cow numbers in the UK.
+Cattle Tracing System (CTS) data has been used by Wales since 2004, England since 2005 and Scotland since 2006.
 Since 2005, Northern Ireland has used APHIS.
+For more information please see the individual spreadsheets.